Homes For Sale In Brentwood Historic District

 “They’re imperfect homes.
 They’re all unique, from the style of windows to the color they’re painted to the stucco on the walls,” Findley said.

-She also enjoys the central location just north of downtown, which puts her close to favorites like the Burton Barr Central Library, Tammie Coe Cakes and her son’s Bioscience High School in the Phoenix Union High School District.
+She also enjoys the central location just north of downtown Phoenix, which puts her close to favorites like the Burton Barr Central Library, Tammie Coe Cakes and her son’s Bioscience High School in the Phoenix Union High School District.

 Last year, Brentwood held its first home tour, featuring about a dozen homes, and drew about 750 people to the neighborhood.
 Next up is a block party this spring.
 Over the years, Findley has purchased three other homes in the neighborhood as investments.
 She doesn’t mind Brentwood’s low profile among historic districts.